ijms-logo

 Dear Colleagues,

-Thus, this Special Issue of IJMS on “The Brain as a Manager of Central and Peripheral Functions—Molecular Aspects in Health and Disease” is open to a wide range of studies on the molecular mechanisms of brain functioning in ontogenesis and in adulthood in health and diseases.
-Reviews, original papers and new technological developments are welcome.
+Thus, this Special Issue of IJMS titled “The Brain as a Manager of Central and Peripheral Functions in Health and Disease” invites a wide range of studies on the molecular mechanisms of brain function in relation to ontogenesis, adulthood, health, and disease.
+Reviews, original papers, and new technological developments are welcome.
+Notably, according to Google Scholar Metrics 2024, IJMS ranks 22nd among the top 100 journals and 7th in the Life Sciences and Earth Sciences category.

 Prof. Dr. Michael Ugrumov